thunderer/Shortcode/README.md

 echo $parser->parse('[sample argument=value]content[/sample]');
 ```

-If parser finds shortcode that is not supported (no registered handler) it will return whole block without any modification.
-When opening and closing shortcode do not match, parser ignores closing fragment and considers it as a self-closing shortcode.
+Edge cases:

+* unsupported shortcodes (no registered handler) will be ignored and left as they are,
+* mismatching closing shortcode (`[code]content[/codex]`) will be ignored, opening will be interpreted as self-closing shortcode,
+* overlapping shortcodes (`[code]content[inner][/code]content[/inner]`) are not supported and will be interpreted as self-closing, ending fragment will be ignored.

+## Ideas

+Looking for contribution ideas?
+Here you are:

+* shortcode aliases,
+* configurable processor recursion,
+* configurable tokens for extractor and parser,
+* XML serializer,
+* YAML serializer,
+* specialized exceptions classes.

 ## License